 - i.
 College and District meetings have been in progress since August 2021 and scheduled on monthly basis. - ii.
-Agah stated participation at the college-led meetings have been well attended with wide engagement and interactive discussions.
-DLR is formalizing the comments to incorporate into the plan. - iii.
-Agah stated that MVC has formed a Sustainability Task Force. - iv.
-Collins stated NC Sustainability Task Force is in place.
-They have not met yet but work directly with the District Sustainability and report to the campus council. - v.
+Agah stated participation at the college-led meetings have been well attended with wide engagement and interactive discussions. - iii.
 The process is ongoing.
-There have been many meetings this week for the colleges.
 The 2022 meetings are being scheduled.
-The goal is to provide an update to the BOT in January 2022.
+The goal is to provide an update to the BOT in 2022 about findings.